Chapter Two: Tombs

 “So how do you know about them then?”
 Kar’ai questioned her master.

 “So, just so I understand correctly.
-We’ll be trying to succeed where the combined might of a Sith Lord and his entire sphere of influence failed?”
+We’ll be trying to succeed where the combined might of a Sith Lord and his entire power base failed?”
 Lorrik hesitantly asked.

 “All for what might end up being a worthless endeavor?”
 Arlia added.